Cody vs DeepSource

 Who should avoid DeepSource?

-• Free-tier limits are a blocker for your development needs.
+• Free-tier limits are a blocker for your individual or small team usage

 Key decision factor